 depicted Green Acres Airport as having a 2,700' unpaved runway.

-A circa late 1940s - early 1950s photo of Morell Austin at Green Acres Airport (courtesy of Sharon Austin).
+was a circa late 1940s - early 1950s photo of Morell Austin in front of a biplane at Green Acres Airport (courtesy of Sharon Austin).

 Sharon Austin recalled, “Green Acres was operated by my father-in-law [Morell Austin] from some time after WWII until May of 1953.

 Morell had been employed during the war at the Rankin Aeronautical Academy,

 and after the war he continued as a flight instructor at Green Acres.

 In addition to instruction, he did a fair amount of charter flying,

 as well as support to the Forest Service & National Park Service, especially during forest fires.